 The Montana Board of Public Education sets the Professional Educator Preparation Program Standards (PEPPS), reviews the programs jointly with NCATE in conjunction with NCATE's review cycle, and grants accreditation to each program area based on the recommendations of the review team.
 Montana enjoys state partnership status with NCATE, meaning that NCATE accepts Montana's program standards as being equivalent to the national standards set by the specialty program areas.

 The vision of the Council for Accreditation of Counseling and Related Educational Programs (CACREP) is to provide leadership and to promote excellence in professional preparation through the accreditation of counseling and related educational programs.
 As an accrediting body, CACREP is committed to the development of standards and procedures that reflect the needs of a dynamic, diverse, and complex society.
 CACREP is dedicated to encouraging and promoting the continuing development and improvement of preparation programs and preparing counseling and related professionals to provide services consistent with the ideal of optimal human development.
-CACREP has granted accreditation to the following programs in the Departmetn of Counselor Education in the Phyllis J. Washington College of Education and Human Sciences:
+CACREP has granted accreditation to the following programs in the Department of Counselor Education in the Phyllis J. Washington College of Education:

 - M.A.
 Mental Health Counseling